sh3ngsh3ng/Project-1/README.md

 - Addition of Contact Us page (uncompleted)

 # Credits & Acknowledgements
-I would like to acknowledge the lead instructor Mr Paul, teaching assistant Sam and all my classmates for providing guidance and emotional support in this project.
+I would like to acknowledge the lead instructor Mr Paul, teaching assistant Sam and all my classmates for providing guidance and emotional support during the duration of this project.

-I would also like to personally thank Google and Stackoverflow for their 24/7 help.
+All icon images are sourced from flaticon.com.
+Authors of the icons are as listed: Freepik, Eucalyp, iconixar, bqlqn.

-// tech
+Background image is sourced from: https://wallpaperaccess.com/french-food

-// flaticon
+Last but not least, I would like to thank Google and StackOverflow for their unwavering 24/7 support.

 # Disclaimer
 The project is for educational purposes only.
 Other than the idea/concept of the project, all media files and technologies used in this project belongs to their respective owners and I do not claim any right over them.